Shashank65536/CloudGroup-12/README.md

 ## KPI’s
 Key Performance Indicators (KPIs) in this context would encompass the utilization of data attributes, the extent of data preprocessing, and the diversity of the dataset.
-It's crucial to have a wide-ranging dataset for robust analysis.
-Another significant KPI involves experimenting with various machine learning algorithms to identify the one that delivers the best performance.
-The optimal model would be the one that most accurately predicts or classifies according to the problem at hand.
-These KPIs collectively contribute to the successful analysis of airline passenger satisfaction.

 ## Deliverable - 2